-How Women Can Improve the Driver Shortage
+Women Can Improve the Driver Shortage

-Both private businesses and national organizations are starting to realize just how crucial women can be to the future of the trucking industry.
+Private transportation businesses are starting to realize just how crucial women can be in the future of the trucking industry.
 Kopf Logistics Group is one of those businesses.
-Our family-owned company proudly employs men and women in key positions and encourages both women and men to join our team as Drivers or Independent Freight Agents.
-Organizations like the Women in Trucking Association (WIT) are encouraging women to find employment in the industry and helping minimize the obstacles that might stand in their way.
+Our family-owned company proudly employs women in critical positions, including our Vice President and our Director of Recruitment.
+We encourage women to join our team as Drivers, Independent Freight Agents, Office Staff, and Executives.

-As the trucking industry continues to grow and thrive, there will always be a need for people to move goods from one part of the country to another.
-Trucking companies are always looking for qualified individuals, both men and women, to drive trucks; and, unlike many other industries, the trucking industry simply cannot be outsourced.
+As the trucking industry continues to grow and thrive, there will continually be a need for people to move goods from one part of the country to another.
+Now is the perfect time for women to step in and become a larger part of the industry.